atrace/knit-a-temperature-blanket/README.md

 # knit-a-temperature-blanket

 Generates a knitting pattern for a blanket with colours based on the recent temperature in your area.
-Uses Node v20.11.0
+Built with Node v20.11.0

 ![Alt text](./public/temperature_blanket_and_demo_key.png)